biolink/biolink-model/tests/test_scripts/output/genmarkdown/meta/index.md

     * [slot definition.mixins](slot_definition_mixins.md)
  * [multivalued](multivalued.md) - If true slot can have many values
  * [name](name.md) - a unique key that identifies a slot, type or class in a schema
+ * [narrower_matches](narrower_matches.md) - a list of terms from different schemas or terminology systems that have a narrower, more specific meaning.
+Narrower terms are typically shown as children in a hierarchy or tree.
  * [note](note.md) - Notes about an element
  * [object_property](object_property.md) - true means that this slot is part of the formal definition of a class
  * [path](path.md) - For any denormalized slot, this represents the tree or graph path used to generate the denormalized form